 Tick bites can carry diseases, so it's important to remove them straight away.
 When removing a tick, make sure not you don't squeeze the tick's body or leave the head in.
 If you squeeze its body or leave the head in, this can push blood back into your pet, which will increase the chance of them getting a disease.

 To avoid squeezing the body or leaving the head in, you'll need to twist the tick off.
 This can be done using a tick removal tool, which can be picked up at pet shops or the vets.
 Your vet will be able to show you the best way to remove a tick by twisting.

-If you're unsure how to remove a tick please speak to your vet first.
-Don't try to burn them off or use lotion to suffocate, as this won't stop the possibility of getting bacterial infections like Lyme disease.
+If you're unsure how to remove a tick, please speak to your vet first.
+Don't try to burn them off or use lotion to suffocate them, as this won't prevent your pet from picking up a disease.

-A serious bacterial infection called Lyme disease is passed by ticks.
+Ticks carry a serious bacterial infection called Lyme disease.
 Dogs, cats and humans can all get Lyme disease, although it's uncommon in cats.

 - Loss of appetite

 If you catch it early, Lyme disease can be treated with antibiotics.
 If you think your dog or cat has Lyme disease, contact your vet, who will run tests and start treatment.

 Stop ticks from biting your pet by using a tick treatment that either kills or repels them if they attach themselves.
 There are different types of treatments, such as spot-on treatments and tablets.
 Ask your vet for the best tick treatment.

 Be careful!
 Never use dog tick medicine on cats or vice versa.
 Some dog tick treatments contain chemicals that are toxic to cats, and can even be fatal to them.

 Humans can get ticks too